padak/crewai_demo/README.md

 This project demonstrates how to use CrewAI with Human-in-the-Loop (HITL) capabilities for content generation.
 The system allows for asynchronous content creation with human feedback integration.

+## What We've Done

+We've implemented a content generation system using CrewAI's recommended patterns:

+1. Created a `ContentCreationCrew` class with the `@CrewBase` decorator
+2. Defined agents using the `@agent` decorator for research, writing, and editing
+3. Defined tasks using the `@task` decorator with proper input handling
+4. Defined crews using the `@crew` decorator for sequential processing
+5. Implemented a FastAPI wrapper (`api_wrapper.py`) for asynchronous job processing
+6. Added HITL functionality to allow human feedback on generated content
+7. Created webhook notifications for real-time status updates
+8. Unified client interface in a single `api_client.py` file

+The application now follows CrewAI's recommended structure and terminology, making it more maintainable and aligned with best practices.

 ## Setup

 1. Create and activate a virtual environment: